Possibilities

 The 1965 Euclid High School Euclidian yearbook senior index records "LYNDA LEE IACOFANO" with nickname Lynn, and the senior portrait page records "LINDA IACOFANO" beside Anthony Iacofano.
 The same surname, same school, and same graduating class make Lynda a plausible Iacofano-family connection, but her relationship to Tony/Anthony, Arthur J. Iacofano Sr., and Mary Ricciardi Iacofano is unknown until another household, obituary, birth, marriage, or directory source corroborates it.

-1 record 0 timeline items 2 files
+0 records 0 timeline items 0 files

 Possibility